Where To Watch The Six Nations 2025 In London

 Greenwood, Victoria + sister pubs across London

 Premium sports lounge Greenwood's wealth of giant HD screens — the upstairs lounge alone has seven of them — makes it perfect for anyone who cares about getting a properly decent view of the match.
-What's more, it seems they're screening all the Six Nations action.
+What's more, they're screening all the Six Nations action.
 Fair warning, though, it can get very busy, so getting down early is recommended in order to secure a seat.
-Better still, book a table or area while they're available.
+Better still, book a table while they're still there for the taking.

 London Welsh Centre, Gray's Inn Road

-While it's fair to surmise that most of the punters here will be sporting red jerseys, the London Welsh Centre is screening all the Six Nations matches on two massive projector screens — and anyone's welcome to partake in the electric atmosphere/Welsh ale.
+While it's fair to surmise that most punters here will be sporting red jerseys, the London Welsh Centre is welcome to all comers.
+It's screening all the Welsh Six Nations matches on two massive projector screens — promising an electric atmosphere, helped along with pints of Welsh ale.
 If you're a non-member, it'll set you back £10 per match.

 London Welsh Centre, Gray's Inn Road